-47. Can a candidate nominate himself for a review?
+56. Can a candidate nominate himself for a review?
 If not, what has to happen before a candidate is considered for promotion?

 A candidate can request to be considered for review, but that request does not by itself begin the review process.
-To begin the process, a candidate must be nominated by an appropriate academic administrator who would be in the review process, or by a peer review committee, in consultation with the department head.
-(Page 19-20, V.C.)
+To begin the process, a candidate must be nominated by an appropriate academic administrator who would be in the review process, or by a peer review committee, in consultation with the academic unit head.
+(Pages 19-20, V.C.)